 Ginnungagap is a location in the game with symbols and drawings of land based on the space of the same name in Norse mythology.
 As you meet level objectives, the map will light up to indicate what you have and have not collected from the level.
 If you are confused about what location to visit next, look for the crows sitting on the map as they represent the next area to explore.

-2. How to Beat the second boss in Jotun
+2. How to Beat the second boss

 Jotun has very spectacular boss fights.
 The first boss is a piece of cake, but Jera the Flower will be your first tough challenge.
 Jera’s weak point is the stomach so focus your attacks there.
 In the first phase of the attack, she pounds the ground around herself, so use her shadows to avoid being struck.
 Each time you take 25 percent damage from Jera, her stomach opens to reveal a flower.
 Use a charged heavy attack to maximize damage.